TOM: Coast to sea-coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 LESLIE: But you don’t have to get it on alone.

 END HOUR 2 TEXT

-( Copyright 2019 Squeaky Door Yield, Inc. No fraction of this transcript or audio register is also available reproduced in any format without the express written authorization of Squeaky Door Creation, Inc .)
+( Copyright 2019 Squeaky Door Productions, Inc. No segment of this transcript or audio enter may be reproduced in any format without the represent written permission of Squeaky Door Productions, Inc .)